Miami Tire Failure Attorney

 First, make sure you preserve the vehicle that was involved in the accident and, most importantly, the tire that failed.
 These items will be needed to investigate the nature and cause of tire failure and will be critical evidence in a lawsuit if one is filed.
 If you no longer have possession of your vehicle because it was towed from the accident scene, taken to a repair shop, or released to an insurance company, contact the person or company in possession of your vehicle and request that it be preserved.
 You should also make sure a police report is completed if possible and gather every record you can regarding the tire, such as purchase receipts, repair records, and sales material.

-If you or a loved one were hurt in a vehicle accident due to tire failure or tire defect, contact Viñas & DeLuca for a free and confidential consultation by calling (305) 372-3650.
-Or, you can complete our Free Case Evaluation Form and we will contact you.
+If you or a loved one were injured in a Florida vehicle accident, contact Viñas & DeLuca for a free and confidential consultation by calling (305) 372-3650.
+Or, you can complete our Free Case Evaluation Form or easily chat with us online and one of our attorneys will contact you right away.
+We are here 24/7/365 to speak with you and answer your questions.
+If you cannot come to us, we will come to you.